-Carlson founded WCF in 1997 as a project of the Howard Center for Family, Religion & Society.
+Historian and author Allan Carlson founded WCF in 1995 as a project of the Howard Center for Family, Religion & Society.
 WCF describes itself as a “rallying center for the world’s family systems grounded in religious faith” and a “response to a militant secular individualism found in parts of the ‘post modern’ West.”

-WCF’s international conferences, or “Congresses,” have steadily increased in size and funding, and they have helped build WCF’s international influence by bringing together elected officials, religious leaders, scientists, and scholars from around the world.
-Congresses have been held in Prague (1997), Geneva (1999), Mexico City (2004), Warsaw (2007), Amsterdam (2009), Madrid (2012), and Sydney (2013).
-The headlining speakers are typically leaders of the U.S. Christian Right, and the Howard Center’s board of directors is entirely American.
+WCF’s international conferences, or “Congresses,” consistently draw thousands of participants, and they have helped build WCF’s international influence by bringing together elected officials, religious leaders, scientists, and scholars from around the world.
+Congresses have been held in Prague (1997), Geneva (1999), Mexico City (2004), Warsaw (2007), Amsterdam (2009), Madrid (2012), Sydney (2013), Salt Lake City (2015), Georgia (2016), and Budapest (2017).
+Among the 2017 Congress partners were several Christian Right organizations, including National Organization for Marriage, Heartbeat International, and Family Watch International.
+The headlining speakers are typically leaders of the U.S. Christian Right, and the organization’s leadership team is entirely American.

 For more details, see American Culture Warriors in Africa: A Guide to the Exporters of Homophobia and Sexism.